 How we pick the best smart thermostats

-The only way to truly compare smart thermostats is to have one person review them under the same conditions, something that Trusted Reviews is capable of.
+The only way to accurately compare smart thermostats is to have one person review them under the same conditions, something that Trusted Reviews is capable of.
 We wire all of our smart thermostats into an electric radiator, testing performance over a period of weeks in a single room.
-That lets us see how each thermostat performs and how it learns to adjust its settings to suit the room, giving us an accurate way of comparing each model.
-For smart radiator valves, which control an individual radiator, we have a traditional hot water radiator in the same room, which we attach the valve to, giving us a proper comparison between rival systems.
+That lets us see how each thermostat performs and how it learns to adjust its settings to suit the room, giving us an accurate way to compare each model.
+For smart radiator valves, which control an individual radiator, we have a traditional hot water radiator in the same room to which we attach the valve, giving us a proper comparison between rival systems.

-Usability is key when testing smart thermostats, so we test how easy it is to programme schedules on each.
-Beyond that, we test the more advanced features for reliability, such as geolocation, which will automatically turn off your heating as you go out, and turn it back on as you return home.
+Usability is key when testing smart thermostats, so we test how easy it is to program schedules on each.
+Beyond that, we test the more advanced features for reliability.
+These include geolocation, which will automatically turn off your heating as you go out, and turn it back on as you return home.

-Increasingly, the ability for smart thermostats to talk to other devices and voice assistants is becoming more important.
+It’s becoming increasingly important for smart thermostats to be able to talk to other devices and voice assistants.
 Our testing environment includes Amazon Echo and Google Home smart speakers, and an iPad for Apple HomeKit compatibility.
 We also test the IFTTT integration, if available, and how the system interacts with other smart home devices, such as through Samsung SmartThings.